poctek/mev-geth/README.md

 <img width="544" src="https://hackmd.io/_uploads/Bk6iQmr5P.png">

 To submit a bundle, the searcher sends the bundle directly to the miner using the rpc method `eth_sendBundle`.
 Since MEV-Geth requires direct communication between searchers and miners, a searcher can configure the list of miners where they want to send their bundle.

-### How to use as a miner

-Miners can start mining MEV blocks by running MEV-Geth or by implementing their own fork that matches the specification.

-In order to start receiving bundles from searchers, miners will need to publish a [public https endpoint that exposes the `eth_sendBundle` RPC](https://github.com/flashbots/mev-relay-js).

-MEV-Geth is maintained by the Flashbots core dev team and [the source code can be found on github](https://github.com/flashbots/mev-geth).

 ### Moving beyond proof of concept
 We provide the MEV-Geth proof of concept as a first milestone on the path to mitigating the negative externalities caused by MEV.
 We hope to discuss with the community the merits of adopting MEV-Geth in its current form.
 Our preliminary research indicates it could free at least 2.5% of the current chain congestion by eliminating the use of frontrunning and backrunning and provide uplift of up to 18% on miner rewards from Ethereum.
 That being said, we believe a sustainable solution to MEV existential risks requires complete privacy and finality, which the proof of concept does not address.
 We hope to engage community feedback throughout the development of this complete version of MEV-Geth.